damilo/keyestcnn/capstone_report_template.md

   - create a dataset of selected songs
 - Data Preprocessing
   - perform preparatory signal processing tasks
-  - extract features of the song dataset, output are spectrogram images
+  - extract features of the song dataset, output is spectrogram images
   - create a dataset of song spectrograms
 - Model Preparation/Training
   - preprocess the spectrograms